josepmartorell/2019-2020_Internship/README.md

-# 2019_Internship :shipit:
+# Selenium_Beautifulsoup4 :shipit:
-First year of internship with Python at the travel agency "Business and Travel".
+Internship with Python at the travel agency "Business and Travel".

 # Table of Contents